qaisaraM/STOCK-CONTROL-/README.md

 * Manage stock replenishment (stock-in operations)
 * Enforce role-based access control and approval workflows

-> ⚠️ This is a **sanitized portfolio version** of a real production system.
+> ⚠️ This is a **portfolio version** of a real production system.
 Sensitive company data, APIs, and internal infrastructure have been replaced with local/mock implementations.

 ---